kevlu8/int0x80.ca/blogs/chess-engines/2-recursion.md

 }
 ```

-With a little bit more logic for checkmates and time management, our search, albeit terrible, is able to play moves!
+With a little bit more logic for time management, our search, albeit terrible, is able to play moves!

 ```
 Results of stash-8 vs pz-negamax (8+0.08, 1t, 16MB, 8moves_v3.pgn):